hassanamin994/mongo-dump-s3-2/README.md

-# Mongo S3 Backup 2
+# Mongo Dump S3 2

 ### What can it do ?
 A utility to backup/dump mongo database to amazon s3